 Google revolutionized the way we consume and the way we do business — the way customers search for and find products and services, especially locally, has forever changed.

-Google My Business (GMB for short) of course functions as much more than a digital phone book.
+Google Business Profiles function as much more than a digital phone book.

 The platform is a complex series of algorithms that work hard to match your business with the customers that are searching for products or services like yours.

 The algorithm is constantly matching criteria, which we’ll discuss later, to help send your most qualified potential customers to your door.

 Ready to learn how Google Business Profiles work?

 Google Business Profiles are an online platform you can build within Google’s own ecosystem.
 In some ways, it’s similar to creating a Facebook page.
 Except it lives within Google search.

 Once you’ve registered business and optimized your Google Business Profile, it allows Google to recommend your business to people who are searching for products and services your business offers.

 A great example of this is within the restaurant industry.